matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/Security Protocols Article Presentation.md

 These aspects of XAI are proposed by IEEE to improve trust and hand the regulatory power over AI back to humans.
 ## Transparent vs. Opaque Machine Learning Models
+**Transparent Machine Learning Models** are inherently explainable, typically not requiring post-hoc explainability techniques.
+**Opaque Machine Learning Models** are highly accurate but complex and difficult to explain.
+It is challenging for a human to understand the patterns that th